roidrage/paperplanes/_posts/2014-05-12-walking-as-a-creative-exercise.md

 and back.

 The same is true for talking to someone.
 The peace of mind helps to talk things over, to get away from distractions.
+I found that it's nicer to walk and talk than to just sit.

 This is even backed by studies now.
 [A recent Standford study found that walking helps foster creative